 - Determine if an exception, such as the one for national security, should be invoked for the requirement.
 Article III: Security and General Exceptions provides the complete list of exceptions.
 See Supply Manual section 3.105 National Security Exceptions for more information on National Security Exceptions.

 - Determine if the requirement is excluded from the Agreement.
 Canada’s General Notes in Annex 7 provide the complete list of types of requirements that are excluded from WTO-AGP, for example, Article 1.(d) provides for set-asides for minority businesses.
 Therefore, procurements that are set aside (i.e. reserved) for either CLCA beneficiaries, or for aboriginal businesses under the Procurement Strategy for Aboriginal Business (PSAB), are excluded from the Agreement, making the obligations of the WTO-AGP no longer applicable.
 For more information on when procurements can be reserved for CLCA beneficiaries, see 9.35 Comprehensive Land Claims Agreements (CLCAs).
 For more information on PSAB, see 9.40 Procurement Strategy for Aboriginal Business.

 - Determine the value of the requisition.
 See Article II: Scope and Coverage of WTO-AGP.
 The thresholds in the WTO-AGP are presented in the Special Drawing Rights, the unit of account of the International Monetary Fund.
 The thresholds are converted to Canadian dollars and published in Treasury Board Contracting Policy Notice 2017-6, which is reviewed every two years.
-A procurement may be subject to WTO-AGP if the requisition value in Canadian dollars (including taxes) is as follows for the period January 1, 2018, to December 31, 2019:
+A procurement may be subject to WTO-AGP if the requisition value in Canadian dollars (including taxes) is equal to or greater than the following thresholds for the period January 1, 2018, to December 31, 2019: